allegro/ralph/docs/installation.md

     export PATH=/opt/ralph/ralph-core/bin/:$PATH

 ### Initialization
-Type `ralph migrate` to create tables in your database.
+1. Type `ralph migrate` to create tables in your database.
-Type `ralph sitetree_resync_apps` to reload menu.
+2. Type `ralph sitetree_resync_apps` to reload menu.
+3. Type `ralph createsuperuser` to add new user.

 Run your ralph instance with `ralph runserver 0.0.0.0:8000`